-The doctorate degree in computer engineering is awarded in recognition of mastery in the field of computer engineering and upon demonstrating the ability to make fundamental contributions to knowledge in that field.
+The doctoral degree in computer engineering is awarded in recognition of mastery in the field of computer engineering and upon demonstrating the ability to make fundamental contributions to knowledge in that field.
 The Ph.D. recipient will be capable of making a continuing effort toward the advancement of knowledge and achievement in research and other scholarly activities.
 This program is appropriate for those students with a master’s degree in computer and/or electrical engineering who are interested in pursuing an academic or industrial research career.

-The Ph.D. program requires a minimum of 84 credit hours beyond the bachelor’s degree, including the master’s degree studies.
-A minimum of 24 credits are devoted to the student’s research work, and the remaining credits are devoted to course work in computer and electrical engineering and in basic sciences, such as computers, mathematics, and physics.
+The Ph.D. program requires a minimum of 72 credit hours beyond the bachelor’s degree, including the master’s degree studies.
+A minimum of 24 credit hours are devoted to the student’s research work, and a minimum of 15 credit hours are devoted to coursework in computer and electrical engineering and in basic sciences, such as computers, mathematics, and physics.
 The selection of courses is considered and approved by the student’s adviser and the department’s graduate program director on the basis of relevance of course content, rather than along a predetermined sequence announced by the department.

-At an early stage in the student’s research program, and usually about a year after passing the qualifying examination, a comprehensive examination is held in the area of digital and computer systems.
+At an early stage in the student’s research program, and usually about a year after passing the qualifying examination, a comprehensive examination is held in the area of specialization.
 The comprehensive examination takes the form of a defense of a thesis research proposal.
 At this time a thesis committee is appointed by the graduate program director, in consultation with the thesis adviser, to guide the remainder of the program.
 A written dissertation, oral defense, and publication requirement constitute completion of the Ph.D. degree.
 The defense takes place no earlier than one year after passing the comprehensive examination.
 Dissertation format and deadlines are established by the Graduate College.